A PMP is a Project Management Professional who has been granted the prestigious PMP certification issued by the Project Management Institute (PMI).

 The PMI’s standard for project management is contained in the Project Management Body of Knowledge, the PMBOK, whose first edition was released in 1996 and which has recently reached the 6th edition.

-The history of the certification is even longer than the one of the PMBOK: the first certificate was issued in Philadelphia in 1984 and since then the community of certified PMPs has grown to more than 650,000 worldwide!
+The history of the certification is even longer than the one of the PMBOK: the first PMI member certificate was issued in Philadelphia in 1984.
+Since then, the community of certified PMPs has grown to more than 650,000 worldwide!

 Let’s take a look at how you can become a PMP and what you might actually do in the workforce.